LuxciumProject/monorepo-one/library/object-with-expectations/README.md

 // }
 ```

-### To have meaningfull type inference it is required to groom your data in order to get the best TypeScript support.
+### To have meaningfull type inference it is required to groom your data in order to get the best TypeScript support

 Gradually reshaping the output type infered keeping the same value shape as expected.